-- (1) Application for the supply of electricity shall be made in writing by the prospective consumer on the prescribed form obtainable at the office of the Service Provider, and the estimated load, in kVA, of the installation, shall be stated therein.
-Such application shall be made as early as possible before the supply of electricity is required in order to facilitate the work of the Service Provider. - (2) Applicants for the supply of electricity shall submit the following documents with their application: - (a) An identity document or passport, and, in the case of a business, a letter of resolution delegating the authority to the applicant. - (b) A valid lease agreement, in the case of a tenant, or, in the case of an owner, a Deed of Sale or other proof of ownership of the premises for which a supply of electricity is required. - (3) An application for a new electricity supply for a period of less than one year shall be regarded as an application for a temporary supply of electricity and shall be considered at the discretion of the Service Provider or any duly authorised official of the Service Provider, which may specify any special conditions to be satisfied in such case.
+(1) Application for the supply of electricity shall be made in writing by the prospective consumer on the prescribed form obtainable at the office of the Service Provider, and the estimated load, in kVA, of the installation, shall be stated therein.
+Such application shall be made as early as possible before the supply of electricity is required in order to facilitate the work of the Service Provider.

+- (2) Applicants for the supply of electricity shall submit the following documents with their application: - (a) An identity document or passport, and, in the case of a business, a letter of resolution delegating the authority to the applicant. - (b) A valid lease agreement, in the case of a tenant, or, in the case of an owner, a Deed of Sale or other proof of ownership of the premises for which a supply of electricity is required. - (3) Applicants for a supply of electricity shall be subject to a credit clearance check as far as debt to the Service Authority is concerned.